 In connection with the Business Combination, FF and FF Top entered into the Shareholder Agreement pursuant to which (a) FF and FF Top agreed on the initial composition of FF's board of directors and (b) so long as FF Top beneficially owns shares of issued and outstanding shares of Class A Common Stock representing in excess of 5% voting power, FF Top will have the right to nominate a specified number of directors on FF's board of directors based on FF Top's voting power of the issued and outstanding Class A Common Stock, a sufficient number of which will be independent such that FF's board of directors would be comprised of a majority of independent directors assuming the election of the FF Top designees and the other members of FF's board of directors until FF is a "controlled company" as defined in the rules of the national securities exchange on which the Class A Common Stock is listed.
 FF Top will have the right to nominate a replacement for any of its designees who is not elected or whose board service has terminated prior to the end of such director's term.
-So long as the Shareholder Agreement is in effect, any action by FF's board of directors to increase or decrease the total number of directors comprising FF's board of directors, the number of FF Top designees required to be independent will be increased or decreased as may be necessary.
+So long as the Shareholder Agreement is in effect, any action by FF's board of directors to increase or decrease the total number of directors comprising FF's board of directors will require the prior written consent of FF Top and in connection with any increase or decrease in the total number of directors comprising FF's board of directors, the number of FF Top designees required to be independent will be increased or decreased as may be necessary.
 FF Top will also have the right for its nominees to serve on each committee of FF's board of directors proportionate to the number of nominees it has on FF's board of directors, subject to compliance with applicable law and stock exchange listing rules.